Pickanjinnie, Queensland: Geography

 Pickanjinnie railway station is an abandoned railway station on the Western railway line (26.5828°S 149.1156°E).

-Road infrastructure

 The Warrego Highway runs along the southern boundary.

 History

 The locality's name is an Aboriginal word meaning place of land and water where the tortoise goes.

 Poybah Provisional School opened circa in 1896.
 In 1901 it was renamed Pickenjennie Provisional School.
 On 1 January 1909 it became Pickenjennie State School.
 It closed circa 1926.